oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_windows.md

 ## Create the VM and Mount the Installation ISO

-Here I'm using a configuration of 3 CPUs, 4GB RAM, and 30GB storage.
-If you're using Windows 10 or newer versions, you'll need at least 4 CPUs, 6GB RAM, and 50GB storage.
+Here I'm using a configuration of 3 CPUs, 5GB RAM, and 30GB storage.
+If you're using Windows 10 or newer versions, you'll need at least 4 CPUs, 6GB RAM, and 40GB storage.

 It's recommended to use more CPU and RAM than the resources I have set up now to avoid the system getting stuck to the point of crashing.

+If you don't have enough memory, we recommend checking the Add SWAP item in the Other Useful Items section of this guide to add more virtual memory on your own.

 ```shell
 # Initialize empty VM